Don't miss Sweetwater's Last Minute Holiday Deals! (affiliated) Shop sales on all kinds of keyboards, MIDI controllers, accessories, and more.

 The Celesta is classified as an idiophone.
 What this means is that it makes sound by the whole instrument vibrating.
-It looks and operates very similar to a piano, only a smaller scale.
-The cabinet is much smaller and the keys are much smaller.
+It looks and operates very similar to a piano, with a smaller cabinet.

 Because of this, it makes for a great instrument for films and video games.

 To me, it reminds me of the sounds from nostalgic videos games, such as Final Fantasy.
 It sounds very similar to instruments that you would hear in their music catalogs since it is such a pretty sounding instrument.

 If you’re a fan of older music, Alan Parson’s would be a band that I could see taking advantage of this instrument and VST.

 Fun fact: The celesta is featured in Tchaikovsky’s “Nutcracker.”

 If you have a knack for unconventional instruments, check out my guide to the best melodicas here.

 Pianoteq put together an incredible product with their celesta.
 They used a process calling “physical modeling” in order to achieve the sounds that they captured.
 Basically, this process looks at things from a mathematical perspective.
 In doing so, you get an incredibly realistic sound.

 They modeled the sound after a 5 octave German brand.
 I personally think that the layout on this plug-in is perfect.
 It’s really easy to use and you can tweak the sounds immediately to your liking.

 A great feature with this in my opinion is the delay.
 You mess with the mix on the delay’s and tweak them to your liking easily as well.